 Add a Form to Update Existing Records

 You can add a form to update an existing record on any details or edit page.
-Simply select the Form option from the views toolbar and you'll have the option to add a form to update the record:
+Simply select the Form option from the view's toolbar and you'll have the option to add a form to update the record:

 Add a Form to Insert a Connected Record

-For example, in our Contact Directory example app, you can add a Form view on a Company details page to add a new Contact record connected to that Company.
+If your app is using connections, you can add forms to insert connected records to any details page.
+For example, in the example below, you can add a Form view to the Company details page that will add a new Contact record connected to that Company.

 The Data Source section displays more information about the record being inserted.
-For example, if you're adding a Contact connected to a specific Company:
+It will tell you what the parent object of your form is:

 Add Field Inputs

 The left menu lists all the fields available to add as inputs.
-Click on a field to add it to the list of inputs on the right.
+Click on a field to add it to your form.

-Each field can only be added once, so once added the field link will gray out.
-When added each field will preview with an input based on the field type.
+Each field can only be added once, and any fields that have already been included in your form will be grayed out.
+When added, each field will preview with an input based on the field type.

 Add Connection Field Inputs